Kammarianand/Payment_App/README.md

 # Payment_App Prototype

-The code is about creating a general payment app like it is Prototype because it has general structure of a payment
+The code is about creating a general payment app like it is Prototype because it has general structure of a payment App

 ## About code and it implemented concepts